-The United States Trustee1 is charged with the responsibility of establishing, maintaining, and supervising panels of private trustees, and of monitoring and supervising cases under chapter 7 of title 11 of the United States Code ("Bankruptcy Code").
-The chapter 7 trustee, as the estate representative for the recovery, preservation, liquidation, and distribution of chapter 7 estates, is a fiduciary responsible to various parties in interest in a case.
+The United States Trustee^{\downarrow} is charged with the responsibility of establishing, maintaining, and supervising panels of private trustees, and of monitoring and supervising cases under chapter 7 of title 11 of the United States Code ("Bankruptcy Code").
+The chapter 7 trustee, as the estate representative responsible for the recovery, preservation, liquidation, and distribution of chapter 7 estates, serves as a fiduciary to various parties in interest in a case.
 The goal of the United States Trustee is to establish a system that allows for the complete, economical, equitable and expeditious administration of chapter 7 cases, while allowing the trustee to exercise appropriate business and professional judgment in performing the trustee's fiduciary duty.